 To request an extension for filing your return, use Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, which is available for download at IRS.gov.
 Extensions are generally granted automatically and you do not have to explain in your initial request why you are seeking one.
-The only requirement is that the extension request must be filed no later than midnight on April 17.
+The only requirement is that the extension request must be filed no later than midnight on April 15.

 Again, TurboTax can help here.
 You can file a tax extension for free using TurboTax Easy Extension.
 It only takes a few minutes to get 6 months of extra peace-of-mind.